umayat/Tic-Tac-Toe/README.md

 To initialize the game, you can:
 1. Download or clone repository.
-2. In the project directory, run:
+2. In the project directory, install the required dependencies by running:

 ### `npm install`